NextGenIntelligence/trust-coin/README.md

 Depending on the *R<sub>0</sub>* value that peers use, messages will propagate through the network at different speeds.
 For example, an *R<sub>0</sub>* value of 1.2 would mean that peers would send the message on to at least one other party, and send the message twice with probability 0.2.

 When a peer receives a message a second time, they should randomly decide whether to propagate again(perhaps with probablity *R<sub>0</sub>* - 1.
 Topologically aware algorithms should help ensure that messages propagate effectively.
+The original publisher of a message can always choose to publish again if it fails to propagate, or send multiple times initially if they are not worried about obfuscating origin.

 The lower the basic reproduction rate, the longer the chain will be obfuscating the origin of the message.
 If peers are reliable in resending messages(they indicate they have received the message and commit to pass on), this will help ensure the message propagates through the network.

-The more recent a message was published, the quicker peers should respond to passing it on.
+The more recently a message was published, the quicker peers should respond to passing it on.
 A priority queue that considers both when the message was first published and how long it has been in queue can help messages propagate through the network quickly.

 Public key holders should rotate which peers they use to publish a new message so that their peers can't associate their IP with their public key.